 Value range pricing is not a substitute for accurate pricing.
 Many home buyers feel value range pricing is deceiving because the lower price is usually published in MLS.

 Only later does a buyer read the description and realize they have been duped.

 Some Realtors swear by value range pricing.
 However, it can be argued that it is better to just price your home accurately from the beginning and forego all the hassle that is inevitable with value range pricing.

 Trust your instincts when dealing with real estate agents.
 Some exceptional agents have nothing but your best interests at heart.
-There are others that are just thinking about their next payday.
+Others are just thinking about their next payday.

 About the author: The above Real Estate information on the real estate terms buyers and sellers should know was provided by Bill Gassett, a Nationally recognized leader in his field.
 Bill can be reached via email at email@example.com or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 30+ Years.
+Bill has helped people move in and out of many Metrowest towns for 35+ Years.

 Are you thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!

 I service Real Estate Sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Natick, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton, and Uxbridge MA.